-6.2.1.3 Specimens should be collected under sterile conditions in sodium heparin tubes for chromosome and/or FISH analyses.
-Bone marrow aspirate and biopsy specimens should preferably be collected in an appropriate transport medium tube with sodium heparin.
-The concentration of sodium heparin should be $\sim\!20\,\mathrm{U/ml}$ of specimen (per either bone marrow volume alone or per total volume of bone marrow and transport medium combined).
-EDTA tubes can be used for procedures that require genomic DNA extraction.
+6.4.1.3 Specimens should be collected under sterile conditions in sodium heparin tubes or transport media with sodium heparin for chromosome and/or FISH analyses (lithium heparin tubes are not recommended).
+Sodium heparin prevents coagulation without interfering with cell culture and without diminishing the quality of the preparation.
+The optimal concentration of sodium heparin should be 20 IU/mL of specimen (per either bone marrow volume alone or per total volume of bone marrow and transport medium combined).8 EDTA tubes may be used for assays that require genomic DNA (gDNA) or RNA extraction; however, EDTA has been shown to impair cell growth in culture.
+It should be noted that heparin is a polymerase chain reaction (PCR) inhibitor and should be avoided if amplification of the DNA is anticipated.
+Of note, any downstream RNA-based studies will require special specimen handling.9

-6.2.1.4 The volume of bone marrow available will differ for adults and children.
-An approximate specimen of 1 to 3 ml should be requested.
-During specimen procurement, several draws are likely to be withdrawn.
-Because the first draw is more concentrated with neoplastic immature bone marrow cells, it is recommended that cytogenetics receive the first or second draw whenever possible.
+6.4.1.4 The volume of bone marrow available will differ for adults and children.
+An approximate specimen volume of 1 to 3 mL should be requested.
+During specimen procurement, several draws are likely to be collected, typically becoming progressively more hemodilute.
+Because the first draw typically contains more neoplastic bone marrow cells, it is recommended that cytogenetics receive the first or second draw whenever possible.

-6.2.1.5 Specimens should be received by the laboratory as soon as possible, ideally within 24 hours.
-Also, it is recommended that specimens be maintained at ambient temperature during transit.
+6.4.1.5 Specimens should be received by the laboratory as soon as possible, ideally within 24 hours (for optimal plasma cell neoplasms (PCNs) specimen processing, see Section 6.4.2.3c).8 Also, it is recommended that specimens be maintained at ambient temperature during transit.
 Extreme temperatures should be avoided.